How to Pay Yourself as a Business Owner

 Your choices: salary vs. owner’s draw

-First, let’s look at the two main ways small business owners typically pay themselves.
+First, let’s look at the two main ways small business owners and entrepreneurs typically pay themselves.
 We’ll dive into each method by explaining how each system works and the respective pros and cons to consider.

 Option 1: Salary method